-Serious side effects from these medications are quite rare.
-Doctors and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.
+Serious side effects from these medicines are quite rare.
+Health care providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.

-Talk to your doctor before giving any over-the-counter cold medicines to your child.
+Talk to your provider before giving any over-the-counter cold medicines to your child.

 WHEN SHOULD MY CHILD SEE A DOCTOR OR VISIT AN EMERGENCY ROOM?